12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 The morning sun shone brightly, its rays struggling to illuminate the luxurious room through thick curtains.

-Amid the chirping of birds and the muffled noise of traffic outside, the young man slowly opened his eyes, his eyes were ocean blue with a mysterious hint of red.
+Amid the chirping of birds and the muffled noise of traffic outside, the young man slowly opened his eyes.

 The first thing he saw was the intricate ceiling above him, adorned with a beautiful chandelier.